Consumption in Panama

 Panama - Consumption

-On the outlook, analysts at the EIU added:
+On the outlook, analysts at the EIU stated:

-FocusEconomics Consensus Forecast panelists project that the economy will expand 10.7% in 2021, which is up 0.1 percentage points from last month’s forecast, and grow 6.0% in 2022.
+FocusEconomics Consensus Forecast panelists foresee the economy expanding 4.3% in 2023, which is down 0.1 percentage points from last month’s forecast.
+For 2024, the economy is seen growing 4.7%.

 Panama - Consumption Data